RobertKucera/Battle/README.md

 # Battle
 A simple game in java

-Too run I have Java installed on my computer.
+To run I have Java installed on my computer.
 You'll need the whole folder titled "Battle" and you'll need to navigate to the root folder.
 With Java installed you will then type: java Battle

 This will begin the game.